invokermain/pymssql-utils/README.md

 provide significant performance gains if executing 100+ small operations.
 This is similar to `fast_executemany` found in the `pyodbc` package.
 A value of 500-1000 is a good default.

+### DatabaseResult Class

+One big difference between this library and _pymssql_ is that `execute` and `query` return an instance of the `DatabaseResult` class.

+This class hold the returned data (where it exists) and provides some informational attributes as well as some useful methods.

+#### Attributes
+ * `ok`: True if the execution did not error, else False.
+Only useful if using `raise_errors = False`, see below section on Error Handling.
+ * `error`: Populated by the error raised during execution (if applicable).
+Only useful if using `raise_errors = False`.
+ * `fetch`: True if results from the execution were fetched (e.g. if using `query`) else False.
+ * `commit`: True if the execution was committed (i.e. if using `execute`) else False.
+ * `columns`: A list of the column names in the dataset returned from the execution (if applicable)
+ * `data`: The dataset returned from the execution (if applicable), this is a list of dictionaries.

+#### Methods
+ * `to_dataframe`: (requires Pandas installed), returns the dataset as a DataFrame object.
+   All args and kwargs are parsed to the DataFrame constructor.
+ * `to_json`: returns the dataset as a json serialized string using the `orjson` library.
+   Note that this will fail if your data contains `bytes` type values.
+By default this method returns a string, but pass `as_bytes = True` to return a byte string.
+ * `write_error_to_logger`: writes the error information to the library's logger, optionally pass a `name` parameter to allow you to easier indentify the query in the logging output.
+ * `raise_error`: raises a `pymssqlutils.DatabaseError` from the underlying `pymssql` error, optionally pass a `name` parameter to allow you to easier indentify the query in the error output.

 ### Error handling

-For both `query` & `execute` take a `raise_errors` parameter which is by default `True`.
-This means that errors will be raised to the stack as expected.
+Both `query` & `execute` take `raise_errors` as a parameter, which is by default `True`.
+This means that by default _pymssql-utils_ will let _pymssql_ raise errors as normal.

-Specifying `raise_errors` to be `False` will pass any errors onto the `DatabaseResult` class which allows the developer to handle errors themselves, for example:
+Passing `raise_errors` as `False` will pass any errors onto the `DatabaseResult` class which allows you to handle errors gracefully using the `DatabaseResult` class (see above), e.g.:

 ```python
 import pymssqlutils as db